1. Theft Fines | Defendant Background and Initial Concerns

 Defendants who attempt to navigate theft allegations without legal guidance risk making statements that complicate their defense.

-Early consultation with counsel helps clarify legal exposure, preserve credibility, and frame mitigation in a manner consistent with D.C. sentencing expectations.
+Early consultation with counsel helps clarify legal exposure, preserve credibility, and frame mitigation in a manner consistent with D.C.
+Sentencing expectations.

 27 Nov, 2025